Skip to main content

 1. Policy Purpose

-To establish the University’s responsibilities and procedures for issuing a Timely Warning about criminal activity to help the University community avoid a continuing threat and to help aid in the prevention of similar crimes.
+To establish the University’s responsibilities and procedures for issuing a Timely Warning about criminal activity to help the University community avoid a continuing threat and to help prevent similar crimes.

 2. Policy Statement

-Boise State University recognizes the importance of providing a Timely Warning to the University community when criminal activity occurs on its campus or property it owns or controls.
-The University also recognizes the importance of providing a Timely Warning when such activity occurs off campus and where the activity poses a serious or continuing threat to students, faculty, staff, and visitors.
+Boise State University recognizes the importance of providing a Timely Warning to the University community when criminal activity occurs on its campus or on property it owns or controls.
+The University may also provide Timely Warnings or Safety Bulletins when it becomes aware of off-campus criminal activity that poses a serious and ongoing threat to the safety and well-being of our students, faculty, staff, or visitors.

 3. Definitions